 From left to right (1-3): Stage micrometer and Arachnoidiscus photographed with Kpl8x projective with different spacers.
 1: intermediate ring Zeiss-Winkel 5x, 25 mm.
 2: intermediate ring of Kpl12.5x, 17 mm, but with additional ring extended to 19 mm.
 3: intermediate ring of Kpl12.5x, 17 mm.
 Camera: Nikon1 J1.
 Objective: Carl Zeiss Plan 25/0.45.

-When using objectives without plan correction, this projective appears to give good results, as shown in the image below.
-Here I used a more recent (black) Zeiss 25/0.45 achromat and focused both in the center and on the edge of the viewfield.
+For the picture below I used a more recent (black) Zeiss 25/0.45 achromat and focused both in the center and on the edge of the viewfield.

-Far left: conversion of a C8x eyepiece to a projective in which the eyepiece is extended with the ring of a Kpl10x eyepiece.
+Far left: conversion of a C8x eyepiece to a projective in which the eyepiece is extended with the 10.5 mm ring of a Kpl10x eyepiece.
 The other two images show a stage micrometer and Arachnoidiscus photographed with the modified eyepiece.
 Focussed in the center (middle photo) and at the edge (right photo).
 Camera: Olympus PEN E-Pl1.
 Objective: Zeiss 25/0.45.
+Image width: 490 μm.

 A method that is often used to make a normal eyepiece function as projective is to raise the position of the eyepiece in the phototube.
 The results of this are very variable and it strongly depends on the type of eyepiece how the results are.
 Especially with simpler eyepieces, the results can be very poor.
 That also applies to the Zeiss C8x eyepiece.
 I used this eyepiece as a projective by raising it about 5mm in the tube.
 I compared the image I got from the raised eyepiece with the image from the modified eyepiece.